enkidevs/curriculum/mongodb/intro/databases/mongodb-shell.md

 db.help()
 ```

-or a particular collection:
+Or for a particular collection:

 ```javascript
 db.mycollection.help()
 ```

-or a particular collection operation:
+Or for a particular collection operation:

 ```javascript
 db.mycollection.find().help()